azat-co/fullstack-javascript/chapter4/chapter4.md

 Backbone.js has been around for a while so it's very mature and can be trusted to be used in serious front-end development projects.
-This framework is decidedly minimalistic and unopinionated.
+This framework is decidedly minimalistic and un-opinionated.
 You can use Backbone.js with a lot of other libraries and modules.
 I think of Backbone.js as the foundation to build a custom framework that will be tightly suited to your particular use case.

-Some people are turned off by the fact that Backbone.js is unopinionated and minimalistic.
+Some people are turned off by the fact that Backbone.js is un-opinionated and minimalistic.
 They prefer frameworks that do more for them and enforce a particular way of doing things (e.g., [the Angular best practices](https://github.com/johnpapa/angular-styleguide)